sadrianorod/HTTP1.0-Client-Server/README.md

 ```

 Those commands will compile `web-server` and `web-client` and generate binary files into the `build` folder.
-To generate only one of those binaries, just do `make web-server` or `make webs-client`.
+To generate only one of those binaries, just do `make web-server` or `make web-client`.

 ## Binaries

 ### Server

-The web server servers pages and files through a TCP connection.
+The web server serves pages and files through a TCP connection.
 Its invocation requires three arguments:
 the server name, its port and the folder in which it will search for files.
 See the example below to start the program.

 ```[bash]